Circumstance Dictates Course

 Inspiration did strike.
-The visual captures of my studio sources that had served me beloved knowledge and inspiration were symbolic of the world around me at the time.
 My premise remained the same as before the lock-down, but my artwork gained a new flavor while restricted indoors.
 I was still “membering” data into experiential pictures, but now my “source playground” was my studio environment: the new artworks were more privately autobiographical than my previous selections found through incidental public observation.
 I was still forming proximal data into memory icons, but now it was with the things I had collected over time and had prior personal experience.

 I liken these images to brain engrams—even shooting the same subjects in a different sequence or perspective alters the final appearance—as if revisiting the data developed a new engram.
 In theory, it is thought that memories work this way, rewriting each time we remember—either strengthening that memory or altering it if ever so slightly (like the game of telephone).